google/comprehensive-rust/src/slices-and-lifetimes/lifetime-annotations.md

 <details>

-In this example, the the compiler does not know what lifetime to infer for `p3`.
+In this example, the compiler does not know what lifetime to infer for `p3`.
 Looking inside the function body shows that it can only safely assume that `p3`'s lifetime is the shorter of `p1` and `p2`.
 But just like types, Rust requires explicit annotations of lifetimes on function arguments and return